 Design-Your-Own-Module (DYOM) empowers you in your learning journey by giving you the flexibility in planning your studies without disruption to your existing structured disciplinary studies.
 It is an option for you to pursue interests outside your disciplines, broaden your knowledge, and encourage you to see “learning” as a lifetime endeavour.

-Thsee two modules are currently offered by Office of Student Affairs:
+These three modules are currently offered by the Office of Student Affairs:

 DMY1401HL ‘P.E.R.K’: Re-Thinking Peer Leadership